With community-led development, we work within five guiding principles developed by Inspiring Communities:

 Sometimes the vision isn’t written down but there is a common and shared understanding about what the community is working towards and activities and action are guided by this.
 In some communities the vision has been there for decades and has been passed on from one generation to another."
 Quote from the New Zealand Futures Trust

-Principle 2 - Use existing strengths and assets
+Principle 2 - Build from strengths

 The best way to develop your community, hapū or iwi is to build on the strengths that are already within it.